dmitrywashere/dmitrywashere.github.io/_posts/2025-12-01-fusion-2-enable-fusion.md

 published: true
 ---

-# From Pet Arrays to a Storage Fleet: My Journey into Pure Fusion
-### Or: How I Thought Fusion Would Be Hard, But It Was Really Just Active Directory (Again)
+### Enabling Fusion: Or: How I Thought Fusion Would Be Hard, But It Was Really Just Active Directory (Again)

 After finishing Part 1, I walked away feeling pretty good.
 I had: